Can Dogs Get Skin Cancer?

 Mast Cell Tumors

-These tumors can shrink or grow rapidly, so many pet owners believe the mass can’t be cancerous because it may seem to “disappear” for a few days before reappearing.
-It is believed that sun exposure does not play a role in mast cell tumors, but that they are caused mainly through genetics.
-Certain breeds such as Boxers, Boston Terriers, Labrador Retrievers, Pugs and Golden Retrievers are predisposed to developing this type of tumor.
+These tumors can appear as lumps or bumps that shrink or grow rapidly, so many pet owners believe the mass isn’t cancerous because it seems to “disappear” temporarily.
+It is believed that exposure to the sun does not play a role in the growth of mast cell tumors.
+Instead, they are primarily caused by genetics.
+Certain breeds such as Boxers, Boston Terriers, Labrador Retrievers, Pugs, and Golden Retrievers are predisposed to developing this type of tumor.

-Provide Protection from the Sun
+Provide Your Dog with Protection from the Sun

 Safe for Summer!